|

 We

-visit volcanoes whose soft ask have been quickly removed and others with
+visit volcanoes where soft ashes are being quickly removed by wind and

 We look at